sam-marsh/ant-game/quality-manual/documentation/quality-assurance/test-spec.md

 ##### Brain Parser Test

-Description - The Brain Parser will be tested to ensure it correctly parses a list of instructions represented by strings and returns a finite state machine acting as specified by the instructions.
+Description - The Brain Parser will be tested to ensure it correctly parses a list of instructions from a text file represented by strings and returns a finite state machine acting as specified by the instructions.

 Overhead - JUnit Testing